MaT-PT/forensics_project/README.md

 In addition, when calling a tool, extra arguments create variables that can be used in the command or arguments.
 For example, if you call a tool with `extra: { arg1: 42, arg2: 2600 }`, `$ARG1` and `$ARG2` will be substituted by their respective values.

-There is also a predefined function:
+There are also some predefined functions:

 - `${PATH:path/to/file}`: Converts the given path to the correct format for the current system (eg. `extracted\Users\Test\Documents\file.pdf` on Windows, `extracted/Users/Test/Documents/file.pdf` on Linux).
   Useful for tools that require paths in a specific format.